shubham225/authorization-service/README.md

     ```bash
    openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out private.pem

-5. Above commands will create three files in the `certificates` directory: `keypair.pem`, `public.pem`, and `private.pem`.
+5. Above commands will create three files in the `certs` directory: `keypair.pem`, `public.pem`, and `private.pem`.
 We don't need `keypair.pem`; this file can be deleted.
 The other two files will serve as the private and public keys for signing and validating JWT

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under the MIT License - see the [MIT License](LICENSE.md) file for details.